 With best-in-class training, state-of-the-art technology and cutting-edge techniques, Neurosurgeons at the Gerald.
-J. Glasser Brain Tumor center safely operate on the most challenging brain tumors using state-of-the-art technology and cutting-edge techniques.
+J. Glasser Brain Tumor center safely operate on the most challenging brain tumors.

 Neurosurgeons Dr. Yaron Moshel and Dr. Fabio Frisoli are experts in minimally invasive techniques and advanced brain mapping procedures that result in shorter hospital stays, faster recovery times and lower complication rates.
 Many patients leave the hospital in one or two days.